lwasser/NEON-Lesson-Building-Data-Skills/_posts/2016-01-08-Set-Working-Directory-In-R.md

  * Be able to set the `R` working directory.
  * Be able to download and unzip NEON Teaching Data Subsets.
- * Know the difference between base and relative paths.
+ * Know the difference between full, base and relative paths.
- * Be able to write out both base and relative paths for a given file or directory.
+ * Be able to write out both full and relative paths for a given file or directory.

 ##Things You’ll Need To Complete This Lesson
 To complete this lesson you will need the most current version of R and,